Nikanwar3/taskflow/README.md

 # TaskFlow

-A minimal task management system built with Python, Flask, React, and SQLite.
+A minimal task management system built with Python, Flask, React(frontend), and SQLite.

 ## Full-Stack